NYUCCL/psiTurk/doc/tutorials/heroku.rst

 .. note::

-  If you desire to run commands against your `postgresql` db, you can run `heroku pg:psql` to connect, from where you can issue postgres commands.
-You can also connect directly to your heroku postgres db by installing and running `postgresql` on your local machine, and passing the `DATABASE_URL` that you set in `config.txt` as a command-line option.
+  If you want to run commands against your `postgresql` db, you can run `heroku pg:psql` to connect, from where you can issue postgres commands.
+You can also connect directly to your heroku postgres db by installing and running `postgresql` on your local machine, and passing the `DATABASE_URL` that your heroku app uses as a command-line option.